Judgment of the Supreme Court in the Civil Chamber, dated of 28th June 28, 2023

 2. In order to establish the membership of a member in a group, probability is sufficient.

-3. Class proceedings, in which the demand for the “determination of liability” of the defendant is formulated, have the character of a special autonomous proceeding.
-The autonomy of this proceeding is determined primarily by the separate legal regime of the group proceeding, as well as its purpose and legal functions, as it is intended to conclude with a decision that constitutes a specific prejudicature for the resolution of future disputes involving a group of persons in the relevant individual court proceedings or as a result of the conclusion of appropriate settlements between the plaintiffs and the defendant.
+3. Group proceedings, in which the demand for the “determination of liability” of the defendant is formulated, have the character of a special autonomous proceeding.
+The autonomy of this proceeding is determined primarily by the separate legal regime of the group proceeding, as well as its purpose and legal functions, as it is intended to conclude with a decision that constitutes a specific prejudication for the resolution of future disputes involving a group of persons in the relevant individual court proceedings or as a result of the conclusion of appropriate settlements between the plaintiffs and the defendant.

-4. Group proceedings do not examine the individual circumstances of each class member, as these will be evaluated in any subsequent individual trials.
-The issuance of a finding judgment in these proceedings concerning a large group of people is aimed only at establishing the defendant’s liability for a specific event.
-If, on the other hand, there are individual proceedings in which the verdict issued under Article 2(3) of the Law on the Investigation of Claims in Group Proceedings will be a prejudgment, it is only in these proceedings that the individual circumstances will be examined.
+4. In group proceedings individual circumstances of each group member are not examined, as these will be evaluated in possible subsequent individual trials.
+The issuance of a determining judgment in these proceedings concerning a large group of people is aimed only at determining the defendant’s liability for a specific event.
+If, on the other hand, there are individual proceedings in which the verdict issued under Article 2 Section 3 of the Act on Pursuing Claims in Group Proceedings will be a prejudgment, it is only in these proceedings that the individual circumstances will be examined.

-5. An action to establish the liability of the defendant in a case for a monetary claim arising out of a tort constituting a single event (Article 2(3) in conjunction with Article 1(1) and 1(2) of the Law on the Investigation of Claims in Class Proceedings) is also permissible in class proceedings when the premise of the occurrence of the damage and its amount depends on the individual factual circumstances of the individual members of the class.
+5. An action to establish the liability of the defendant in a case for a monetary claim arising out of a tort constituting a single event (Article 2 Section 3 in conjunction with Article 1 Sections 1 and 2 of the Act on Pursuing Claims in Group Proceedings) is also permissible in group proceedings when the premise of the occurrence of the damage and its amount depends on the individual factual circumstances of the individual members of the group.

 I C 7/21

-Presiding Judge: SSO Beata Hetmańczyk
+Presiding Judge: Beata Hetmańczyk, Regional Court Judge

 I C 7/21

-Presiding Judge: SSO Beata Hetmańczyk
+Presiding Judge: Beata Hetmańczyk, Regional Court Judge

 I C 7/21

-Presiding Judge: SSO Beata Hetmańczyk
+Presiding Judge: Beata Hetmańczyk, Regional Court Judge

 1 2 3 51